nfa04/language-adapter/README.md

 ```

 ### Get package based on browser language
-languageAdapter provides an easy method to get the best package available for your user based on the "HTTP_ACCEPT_LANGUAGE" header of the user's browser. languageAdapter will automatically find the package which fits the users needs most.
+languageAdapter provides an easy method to get the best package available for your user based on the "HTTP_ACCEPT_LANGUAGE" header of the user's browser, or (if not disabled in your configuration) using a defined languagePackage from a specified get parameter (standard is "lang"). languageAdapter will automatically find the package which fits the users needs most.
 You can load this package by doing this:
 ```php
 $languagePackage = $languageReader->getAutodetectedLanguagePackage();
 ```

-Please Note: If there is no package available listed in the user's "HTTP_ACCEPT_LANGUAGE" header this method will return the fallback package
+Please Note: If there is no package available listed in the user's "HTTP_ACCEPT_LANGUAGE" header and no package in your user's get parameters this method will return the fallback package

 ### Get an array of all package names found
 If you'd like to know which packages languageAdapter has detected use this method: